worstprgr/reddit-remove-all/README.md

 providing such an option.

 ## Bugs
-If you encounter some bugs, you can open an issue on Github.
+If you encounter some bugs, you can open an issue on GitHub.
 Please follow the template below:
 1. Description of the issue
 2. Step-by-Step Reproduction
 3. If present: exception message/stacktrace